[lcw_redirect]

 url |

-string | (Required) Site-relative URL path to redirect to, e.g., /thank-you.
-Do not use the full URL. |
+string | (Required) The site-relative URL path to redirect to, e.g., /thank-you.
+Avoid using a full external URL. |

 — |